 Stayed 21 May 2006

 The property is in a great location, with fantastic views from every room, it was nice to receive the welcome pack, and the caretaker was very helpfull, bringing fresh bread every day.
 We enjoyed the villa so much we did not tour around much, however the town of Kas was very pretty and had everything from boat trips to the nearby Greek Island and many other places. to arranging paragliding, and if you explore the back streets you will find some great places to eat.
 We had a super holiday and hope to return soon, we will recommend friends and family.

 About the owner

 The lovely villas Sema, Dunya, Gunes and Ates have been recently acquired by the Club Barbarossa's parent company (October 2010).
 A great deal of effort has already been spent on the properties to ensure that the guests’ wishes in the reviews were taken into account.
 Now the villas have plenty of sunbathing decks by the sea, phone in each room directly linking to a 24/7 reception, new upholstery and fixtures in the rooms.
 The villas have also been painted and the pools serviced to ensure a very comfortable stay for our guests.
 The villas were already great property but the availability of 24/7 of our staff and the free access to the Club facilities next door will definitively improve the guests’ perception of our villas.
 Halil Gunay is the manager of the Club Barbarossa Hotel and Villas and he will be at the properties almost every day of the year.
 Prof. Dr. Sevki Erdogan is the force behind the Club Barbarossa and he will be very happy to hear from you during and after your stay.
 We expect to see many return guests to our villas and we aim to provide a better setting each year our guests return.

-Owner score693 Calendar updated: 24 days ago Last logged in: a month ago
+Owner score693 Calendar updated: 28 days ago Last logged in: 21 days ago